OctopusDeploy/docs/docs/deployment-targets/ssh-targets/index.md

 Getting just the right naming pattern is a tricky balance.
 In an effort to keep some similarity with the Windows based Tentacle, we have gone with the following approach:

-The root directory for all Octopus work is†`$HOME/.octopus`†and all packages are deployed to a relative location similar to that done by a normal Tentacle at `$HOME/.octopus/Applications/#{instance}/#{environment}/#{package}/#{version}`.
+The root directory for all Octopus work is¬†`$HOME/.octopus`¬†and all packages are deployed to a relative location similar to that done by a normal Tentacle at `$HOME/.octopus/Applications/#{instance}/#{environment}/#{package}/#{version}`.
-Calamari is also copied across by the deployment if a new version is detected and extracted to†`$HOME/.octopus/#{instance}/Calamari/#{version}`.
+Calamari is also copied across by the deployment if a new version is detected and extracted to¬†`$HOME/.octopus/#{instance}/Calamari/#{version}`.

 By making all paths relative to the user's home directory, you can then theoretically use the same physical machine with multiple user accounts acting as separate targets.
 The Octopus server can then treat each machine\user as a separate SSH endpoint which will update Calamari and deploy independently of each other.

 :::success
 **Bash startup files**
-When connecting to a target over SSH, Octopus Deploy connects then executes the script†via†the `/bin/bash` command to ensure it is running with a bash shell (and not the default terminal shell for that user).
+When connecting to a target over SSH, Octopus Deploy connects then executes the script¬†via¬†the `/bin/bash` command to ensure it is running with a bash shell (and not the default terminal shell for that user).
 Any login scripts that you wish to run should therefore be put into the `.bashrc`script file since this is invoked for non-login shells.

 For example, with targets on a Mac the default $PATH variable may be missing `/usr/sbin`.
 This can be added in the `.bashrc`script with the line